Bumblebee: Etymology

 Beatrix Potter's 1910 story The Tale of Mrs. Tittlemouse features a "bumble bee" called Babbity Bumble.

-The English name bumblebee combines bumble, meaning to buzz or hum, with bee, both words imitative of the insect's sound.
-The generic name Bombus, introduced by Pierre André Latreille in 1802, derives from the Latin bombus ("buzzing" or "booming"), itself from Ancient Greek βόμβος (bómbos).
+The English name bumblebee combines bumble, meaning to buzz or hum, imitative of the insect's sound, with bee.
+The generic name Bombus, introduced by Pierre André Latreille in 1802, derives from the Latin bombus ('buzzing' or 'booming'), itself from Ancient Greek βόμβος (bómbos).

 Charles Darwin referred to bumblebees as "humble-bees" in his 1859 book On the Origin of Species, emphasising their importance in pollinating clovers and other wildflowers.
-The term humblebee remained in use through the nineteenth century, but was gradually replaced by bumblebee in both scientific and common language during the twentieth century.
+The term humblebee remained in use through the 19th century, but was gradually replaced by bumblebee in both scientific and common language during the 20th century.

 Evolution

 Phylogeny

 The tribe Bombini (bumblebees) is one of four lineages of corbiculate bees in the Apidae.
 It is distinguished by having pollen baskets (corbiculae) on their hind legs.
 The other three are the Apini (honeybees), Euglossini (orchid bees), and Meliponini (stingless bees).
 Together they form a monophyletic group.

 Early analyses of morphology and behaviour suggested that complex eusociality evolved twice within the corbiculate bees, once in the ancestor of the Apini and once in the Meliponini.
 Molecular and morphological data indicate that the primitively eusocial Bombini are, despite appearances, closely related to the Meliponini, while the Apini and Euglossini form a separate branch.
 Cardinal and Danforth (2011) described this dual-origin model as consistent with earlier evidence from social and anatomical traits.

 More recent phylogenomic studies based on the mRNA expression profile from more than 3,600 genes support instead a single origin of eusociality within the corbiculate bees.
 Romiguier et al. (2015) found that the Bombini, Meliponini, and Apini form a single clade, with Euglossini as their sister group, implying that advanced social organisation arose once in the common ancestor of these three tribes.

 Revisiting the "corbiculate controversy", on the mismatch between morphological and molecular analyses in 2021, Diego Sasso Porto and Eduardo A. B. Almeida find that morphological analysis still suggests that Bombini are sister to a clade containing Apini and Meliponini, as shown in the phylogenetic tree.
 They propose "a more conciliatory" scenario involving "a diversification followed by several extinctions" so that Meliponini and Bombini shared "few apomorphic changes", while the similarities between Meliponini and Apini could be convergent evolution caused by "similar biology or similar eusocial behaviors".

 The earliest divergence estimates suggest that the Bombini originated between 25 and 40 million years ago, whereas the Bombini–Meliponini clade dates to roughly 80–95 million years ago, around the time the corbiculate group as a whole diversified.